On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Methods

 \subsubsection{Datasets}

 To perform our experiments we employed three open source datasets, the fastMRI knee and brain datasets \cite{fastmridataset} which are to-date the largest publicly available MRI datasets, and the Calgary-Campinas (CC) brain dataset which was released as part of the Multi-Coil MRI Reconstruction Challenge \cite{Beauferris_2022}.
-All datasets consist of raw three dimensional $k$-space volumes which are multi-coil and fully-sampled conventional Cartesian acquisitions.
-The acquisition parameters and the splitting ratios we opted for in our experiments are summarized in Supporting Information Table \hyperref[tab:S1]{S1}.
+All datasets consisted of raw $k$-space volumes of 2D multi-coil, fully-sampled Cartesian $k$-space data.
+The acquisition parameters and the splitting ratios we opted for in our experiments are summarized in \Table{A1}.